Evidence-Based Liquid Biopsy Knowledge

 • Multimodal approach optimal: Combined tumor-informed ctDNA + cfHPV-DNA achieved 93.8% accuracy in mixed populations

-• Not yet standard of care: Prospective interventional trials needed to guide treatment decisions; currently used for risk stratification and clinical trial enrollment
+• Not yet standard of care: The MERIDIAN trial (first interventional study) paused enrollment due to low MRD detection rate (2/52 patients), highlighting the need for more sensitive assays; currently used for risk stratification and clinical trial enrollment

 • Integration mandatory: ctDNA cannot replace clinical exam and imaging; use as complementary surveillance tool